qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Like the Categorized Renderer, the Graduated Renderer allows you to define rotation and size scale from specified columns.

-Also, analogous to the Categorized Renderer, the `Style` tab allows you to select:
+Also, analogous to the Categorized Renderer, the :guilabel:`Style` tab allows you to select:

 * The attribute (using the Column listbox or the |mActionmIconExpressionEditorOpen|
-  `Set column expression` function)
+  :guilabel:`Set column expression` function)
 * The symbol (using the Symbol selector dialog)
 * The colors (using the color Ramp list)